sritterbusch/ospac/Stereo.md

 Mono rendering |  ++  |      ++     |   ++   |      ++       |    -    |    --
 Compression    |  43  |      47     |   54   |      60       |    59   |    63

-The compression are kBit/s with fixed quality setting in lame for above examples.
+The compression rates are in kBit/s with fixed quality setting in lame for above examples.